 Orthopedic shoulder specialists treat a variety of shoulder issues.
 Their primary job is to examine your shoulder and offer nonsurgical treatments to ease your shoulder pain and offer relief before resorting to surgery.
 Since the shoulder is a ball and socket joint that relies on muscles, tendons, and ligaments for stability, an orthopedic specialist at AICA will use a variety of medical imaging technology to determine what is wrong with your shoulder in order to offer the best form of treatment.

 In most cases, nonsurgical options include physical therapy, anti-inflammatory medication, or simply giving the shoulder time to rest with activity and lifestyle modifications.
 If nonsurgical methods don’t ease the pain, then your orthopedic specialist will discuss your surgical options.
-The type of shoulder surgery you may need will depend upon your injury, ranging from minimally invasive options, like shoulder arthroscopy, to more extensive surgery, like rotator cuff surgery or total or partial shoulder replacement or revision surgery.
+The type of shoulder surgery you may need will depend upon your injury, ranging from minimally invasive options, like shoulder arthroscopy, to more extensive surgery, like rotator cuff surgery, total or partial shoulder replacement, revision surgery, or general shoulder surgery.

 Sometimes, shoulder pain can actually stem from dysfunction in the neck.
 This area is highly concentrated with ligaments, tendons, nerves, arteries, and veins.
 If the type of shoulder pain points to more than just a problem with the shoulder, but also with the neck and spine, then a neurologist can help identify the root cause to ease shoulder pain and improve range of motion.

 Persistent shoulder pain can indicate a larger problem, so diagnostic testing such as an MRI is essential to confirm the source.
 The MRI will present a clear picture of all angles of the shoulder for your physician to examine.LEARN MORE